kilnfi/sdk-py/docs/README.md

 - `accounts` for Kiln Accounts facilities
 - `eth` for Ethereum facilities
+- `xtz` for Tezos facilities

 Optionally, the SDK can be configured with multiple integrations (similar to the concept of modules), which can be referred later via their name.

-For example, here we create a KilnConnect object from a config initialized from the environment.
+For example, here we create a `KilnConnect` object from a config initialized from the environment.
 This config has a Fireblocks integration called `fireblocks` (configured with a specific vault account and API key), we then stake on Ethereum using the fireblocks